Last Updated on 3 December, 2020 by Veronica

 Buy ticket to Machu Picchu

-If you are going to make the trip on your own, either by bus or train, you will have to buy the entrance to the Inca Citadel of Machu Picchu.
-You can do it online in this official link: www.machupicchu.gob.pe/
+If you are going to make the trip on your own, either by bus or train, you will have to buy the Inca Citadel of Machu Picchu entrance.
+You can do it online at this official link: www.Machupicchu.gob.pe/

 Steps to buy the ticket online: